This blog may contain affiliate links. Read our disclosure policy for more info.

 El Poblado

-This vibrant upper-class neighborhood offers amazing nightlife, top restaurants with cuisine from all over the world, and a safe friendly atmosphere.
-The streets in El Poblado are safe to wander day and night providing you use some care when it’s really late.
+This vibrant upper-class neighborhood offers amazing nightlife, top restaurants with cuisine from all over the world, and a safe, friendly atmosphere.
+The streets in El Poblado are safe to wander day and night, provided you use some care when it’s really late.

 Laureles

 Laureles is another upmarket neighborhood that’s a great area for tourists to stay.
 This area is where the stadium in Medellin is located, and it’s very similar to El Poblado.
-The reason I like Laureles is that it’s closer to downtown and more central so you don’t have to travel as far to visit many attractions in Medellin.
-Some places to stay in Laureles are:
+The reason I like Laureles is that it’s closer to downtown and more central, so you don’t have to travel as far to visit many attractions in Medellin.
+Some of our favorite places to stay in Laureles are:

-Hotel Vivre – If you want a quiet and comfortable stay then Hotel Vivre will suit you.
+If you want a quiet and comfortable stay, then Hotel Vivre will suit you.
 It’s right off the strip with lots of shops, bars, and restaurants nearby.
 The rooms here are modern and clean, and breakfast is included in the room rate (which begins at just $66 USD).

 Thanks for reading!